-Hephaestus often tried to smooth his father Zeus' temper with gentle words.
-Once he sided with his mother Hera and so angered his father, Zeus, that Zeus seized Hephaestus by the leg and throw him off of Mount Olympus.
-For a whole day, Hephaestus hurled through the air.
-In the evening he fell on the island of Lemnos so hard, the island shook.
+Once, he sided with his mother, Hera, who argued his father, Zeus.
+Angry Zeus seized Hephaestus by the leg and threw him off of Mount Olympus.
 Thetis, a gentle sea goddess, found him all broken and bruised.
 She bound his wounds and nursed him back to health.

 Zeus forgave him, and Hephaestus returned to Olympus.
-After his fall, Hephaestus walked like a flickering flame.
-Although his body was healthy, and his hands were wonderfully skilled, his weak legs did not support him.
-He built two robots of gold and silver to serve him as helpers.
-They had mechanical brains and thought and spoke for themselves.
+After his fall, Hephaestus crippled.
+Although his body was healthy, and his hands held skills, his weak legs did not support him.
+He built two robots of gold and silver to serve him.
+They had mechanical brains, that thought and spoke.

-He also had metalsmiths inside his volcano; these are the One-Eyed Cyclops.
+The One-Eyed Cyclops were metalsmiths inside his volcano.
 They worked his bellows and swung the heavy hammers.
-When they banged their hammers, sparks flew out of the volcano.
+When they smacked their hammers, sparks flew from the volcano.

-The Olympic gods were very fond of Hephaestus.
-And the humans desired the metals, his fire, and his hammers; they wanted to forge their gold, silver, and gems for their jewelry along with their desire for the warm and the light in the darkness.
+The Olympic Gods were very fond of Hephaestus.
+And the humans desired Hephaestus' FIRE, the precious metals, jewels, and hammers; they wanted to forge their gold, silver, and own FIRE'S warmth and LIGHT for the darkness.

-This information is from a website Wiki Category, Gods of Fire:
+The information below is from a website Wiki Category, Gods of Fire:

 "The Phoenix is a mythical, sacred firebird that can be found in the mythologies of the Egyptians, Greeks, Persians, Romans, Chinese, Japanese, Phoenicians, Hindu and other cultures.
 The Phoenix is a mythical bird that is the true spirit of fire with a colorful plumage, a tail of gold or yellow and red, and eyes as blue as sapphires.
 Egyptians say the Phoenix is the spirit of Ra because its fire was so fierce.
 It has a 500 to a 1,000-year life-cycle, near the end of which it builds itself a nest of incense and sacred materials that it then ignites; the bird burned fiercely reduced to ashes, from which the new, young phoenix arises, reborn anew to live a better life than the previous." http://mythology.wikia.com/wiki/Phoenix